meeg-cfin/introduction_to_git/resources.md

 Scott Chacon and Ben Straub (2014): [Pro Git](https://www.git-scm.com/book/en/v2)

 ## The man pages
-[git documentation](https://www.git-scm.com/doc), featuring a handy [overview of most popular commands](https://www.git-scm.com/docs), which also links a _GitHub Cheat Sheet_!
+[git documentation](https://www.git-scm.com/doc), featuring a handy [overview of most popular commands](https://www.git-scm.com/docs), which also links a _GitHub Cheat Sheet_ :smile: !

 ## Git and GitHub tutorials
-GitHub has some [hands-on tutorials](https://guides.github.com/), covering a lot from cloning projects to Pull Requests.
+GitHub has some [hands-on tutorials](https://guides.github.com/), covering a lot of topics from cloning projects to Pull Requests.